dc4eu/educational-pilot/OfficialDeliverables/DSTRL/pilot1/PAs/dc_4_eu_pilot_1_auas_scenario.md

 - **Pending actions**:\
   None
 - **Recommendations**:
-  - Ensure RP certificates are available in future pilots
+ - Improvements in performance and usability (fit for purpose) are essential to the success of EUDI-wallets.
+ - Recommendations for future pilots or replication: higher performance and UX-levels before starting testphase; planning testmaterials more timely.
+Changes proposed to methodology or components: improved survey end-users, based on industry standard questionnaires concerning UX.

 ---

 ## 9. Summary of End-User Feedback

 - General impressions: Positive
-- Ease of use: High
+- Ease of use: medium to high after initial hickups
-- Challenges: None reported
+- Challenges: None
-- Suggestions: Enable full verification
+- Suggestions: Enable revoking of credentials; improve usability (tool-tips, explaining the ecosystem behind (what happens with my data, where am i in the process))
 - Willingness to use again: Yes

 ---

 ## 10. Summary of Piloting Agent Insights

-- Feedback: Support from SURF was sufficient
+- Feedback: Support from SURF and WP7 was more then sufficient and quick
-- Barriers: No RP certificate available
+- Barriers: planning issues
-- Lessons: Verification scope to be planned early
+- Lessons: testmaterials to be planned early
-- Observed impact: Clear demonstration of issuance
+- Observed impact: Clear demonstration of issuance and verification process, including selective disclosure
-- Recommendations: Clarify verification requirements at start
+- Recommendations: timely planning of testmaterials and environment

 ---